zhuohaoyu/KIEval/README.md

 We provide a modular implementation of our method, currently we support evaluating models locally with Huggingface's Transformers, and remote models with text-generation-inference or other APIs.

-To reproduce KIEval results, we recommend starting a [text-generation-inference](https://huggingface.co/docs/text-generation-inference/en/index) instance with your model:
+To reproduce results in our paper or evaluate new models with KIEval, we recommend starting a [text-generation-inference](https://huggingface.co/docs/text-generation-inference/en/index) instance with your model:

 ```bash
 model=meta-llama/Llama-2-7b-chat-hf